ehu7559/cryptoPalsWriteups/set2guide.md

 ## Challenge 15: PKCS#7 padding validation
-Honestly, I'm not entirely sure why this was its own challenge rather than a subproblem of Challenge 17 (which is probably the one thing it's actually used for.
+Honestly, I'm not entirely sure why this was its own challenge rather than a subproblem of Challenge 17 (which is probably the one thing it's actually used for).
 This one is a relatively easy one, especially if you happened to include padding validation in your implementation of AES in challenge 7.

 ## Challenge 16: CBC bitflipping attacks